Consolidating federal student loans—Unsubsidized, Subsidized—may help you manage your debt with a fixed interest rate and a single monthly payment.

 With loan consolidation, you combine your federal loans into a single loan at a fixed interest rate.
 You can't consolidate loans with your spouse.
 Also, you can't consolidate private loans with your federal loans.

-Your fixed interest rate is determined by taking a weighted average of your loan rates rounded up to the nearest 1/8 percent, never exceeding 8.25%.
+Your fixed interest rate is determined by taking a weighted average of your loan rates rounded up to the nearest 1/8 of 1%.
+There is no cap on the interest rate of a Direct Consolidcation Loan.

 - 1 monthly payment